rednafi/konfik/README.md

 }
 ```

-Konfik also exposes a few command line options for you to instrospect you config file and variables.
+Konfik also exposes a few command-line options for you to introspect your config file and variables.
 Run:

 ```
 konfik --help